 Command / Params Cmp Description

-delete-resource \$res по Precondition: the resource must be empty (i.e. all members must have left via leave-resource).
+Command / Params delete-resource \$res Cmp Description Precondition: the resource must be empty (i.e. all members must have left via leave-resource).
 This precondition is overridable byforce, in- creasing the danger to maximum!
-It is even possible to combineforce with an invalid resource argument and an invalidhost=somebodyelse argument in order to desperately try to destroy remains of incomplete or pysically damaged hardware.
+It is even possible to combineforce with an invalid resource argument and an invalidhost=somebodylese argument in order to desperately try to destroy remains of incomplete or pysically damaged hardware.
 Postcondition: all cluster members will somewhen be forcefully removed from \$res .
 In case of network interruptions, the forced removal may take place far in the future.
-THIS COMMAND IS VERY DANGEROUS!
+WWW THIS COMMAND IS VERY DANGEROUS!
 Use this only in desperate situations, and only manually.
 Don't call this from scripts.
-You are forcefully using a sledgehammer, even without force!
+You are forcefully using a sledgehammer, even withoutforce!
 The danger is that the true state of other cluster nodes need not be known in case of network problems .Even when it were known, it could be compromised by byzantine failures .
-It is strongly advised to try this command will definitely murder other cluster nodes, possibly after a long while, and even when they are operating in primary mode / having split brains / etc. However, there is no guarantee that other cluster nodes will be really dead - it is (theoretically) possible that they remain only half dead .
+It is strongly advised to try this command withdry-run first.
+When combined withforce, this command will definitely murder other cluster nodes, possibly after a long while, and even when they are operating in primary mode / having split brains / etc. However, there is no guarantee that other cluster nodes will be really dead - it is (theoretically) possible that they remain only half dead .
 For example, a half dead node may continue to write data to /mars/ and thus lead to overflow somewhen.
+Mode development is a forceful detach, possibly destroying consistency.
+It is similar in spirit to a STONITH .
+In particular, when a cluster node was operating in primary mode (/dev/mars/mydata being continuously in use), the forceful detach cannot be carried out until the device is completely unused.
+In the meantime, the aurent transaction logfile will be appended to, but the file might be alreedy unlinked (orphan file filling up the disk).
+After the force-ful detach, the underlying disk need not be consistency by hand!
+When possible / as soon as possible, check the local state on the o

+When possible, prefer leave-resource over this!

 wait-resource no See section 6.3.3.

-\$res

-{is-,}{attach,
+\$res {is-,}{attach,

 primary,

 device}{-off,}

 Command / Params Cmp Description